stunpayne/stripe-connect-integration/README.md

 #### Delayed transfers

-- Tell user about test dashboard early on
-- Control number of transactions and send payouts?
+- Control number of transactions and send payouts on threshold amount?
 - Invoicing
 - What do payouts really mean?